necromuralist/student_intervention/student_intervention/choosing_best_model.rst

 These are the variables that remained in the best model after the regularization was applied, sorted by their coefficient-values.
-The coefficients are log-odds so calculating :math:`e^{coefficient}` gives you the increase in odds that the student will graduate for every unit-increase for that variable (Peng C. et al., 2002).
+The coefficients are log-odds so calculating :math:`e^{coefficient}` gives you the increase in odds that the student will graduate (Peng C. et al., 2002).
+If the odds are greater than one, then increasing the attribute associated with the coefficient will increase the probability that the student passed and if the odds are less than one, then increasing the attribute associated with the coefficient will reduce the probability that the student passed.

 Positive Contributions
 ++++++++++++++++++++++